itsdianabraga/tese/README.md

-# Tweet Processing and Analysis
+# Tweet Analysis Project

 ## Overview

 This project involves a series of scripts designed to extract, pre-process, and analyze tweets using the Twitter API.
 The scripts must be executed in a specific order to ensure smooth data extraction and processing.
+For convenience, you can use the `main.py` script to run all of the scripts in the correct order.

 ## Scripts